artibhardwaj1910/Bridgelabz_2384200033/README.md

-Task 19: Assignment 19, solutions of generics uploaded on 18/02/2025 Task 20: Assignment 20, solutions of collections uploaded on 19/02/2025 Task 21: Assignment 21, solutions of streams uploaded on 20/02/2025
+Task 19: Assignment 19, solutions of generics uploaded on 18/02/2025 Task 20: Assignment 20, solutions of collections uploaded on 19/02/2025 Task 21: Assignment 21, solutions of streams uploaded on 20/02/2025 Task 22: Assignment 22, solutions of exceptions uploaded on 21/02/2025